jaspector

 The citys public county-side FAQ used for Anderson Planning states building permits are required for any and all structures over 100 square feet or costing $1,000 or more.
 The City of Clinton also posts separate building, trades, demolition, grading, flood plain, and foundation-only permit forms.

-Typical processing time is Thin data.
+Building permit processing times in Clinton, TN typically run Thin data.
 No public review-time estimate was found on the reviewed Clinton pages..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Clinton, TN.
 The following work is generally exempt: Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and other playground equipment; Window awnings supported by an exterior wall that do not project more than 54 inches and do not require additional support; Decks not exceeding 100 square feet, not more than 30 inches above grade, not attached to a dwelling, and not serving the required exit door.
+When in doubt, confirm with the local building department before starting work.